webplatform/docs/tutorials/css-regions/index.md

 The [[css/properties/flow-into|'''flow-into''']] and
-[[css/properties/flow-from|'''flow-from''']] properties must both specify the same [[css/concepts/named_flow|''named flow'']] for the feature to work, in this case 'main'.
+[[css/properties/flow-from|'''flow-from''']] properties must both specify the same [[css/concepts/named_flow|''named flow'']] for the feature to work, in this case ''main''.
 Once that is in place, elements assigned with [[css/properties/flow-from|'''flow-from''']] behave as [[css/concepts/region|''regions'']] that flow content.
 The series of regions through which content flows is called the [[css/concepts/region_chain|''region chain'']]: